 In 1920, Reginald’s widow Nora remarried to William Jones.

 A newspaper article in February 1933 records the death of Reginald’s father John Brock at his home at 32, St Mark’s Road, aged 79.
 Of his & Annie’s seven children (Reginald & his siblings), only the three eldest daughters produced offspring.There is another quirk in the family tree, however.
 Florence (Reginald’s eldest sister), having become Florence Belm upon her marriage in 1899, had three sons up in Staffordshire.
 The third, George Trevor Belm (born in 1907) was twice married and his second marriage, in 1951, was to a Marjorie Annie Horler.
-Sarah (Reginald’s second-eldest sister) married 1903 and became Sarah Horler, before moving north to Burnley and having four daughters.
+Sarah (Reginald’s second-eldest sister) married 1903 and became Sarah Horler, before moving north to Burnley and having three daughters.
 The third daughter: Marjory Annie Horler!
 So George and Marjory were first cousins.

 It was great to hear from a descendent of Reginald Brock's eldest sister, (Florence) Annie Brock, who became Annie Belm on marriage.
 Annie's granddaughter Beatrice Gerrie got in touch with more recent family details.